EmilHvitfeldt/smltar/docs/02_tokenization.md

 #> [5] "with"             "hyphenated-words"
 ```

-That is getting to be quite a complex regex, but we are now getting the same answer as before.
+That is getting to be quite a complex regex\index{regex}, but we are now getting the same answer as before.

 ### Wrapping it in a function

 We have shown how we can use regular expressions to extract the tokens we want, perhaps to use in modeling.
 So far, the code has been rather unstructured.
-We would ideally wrap these tasks into functions that can be used the same way `tokenize_words()` is used.
+We would ideally wrap these tasks into functions\index{functions} that can be used the same way `tokenize_words()` is used.

 Let's start with the example with hyphenated words.
 To make the function a little more flexible, let's add an option to transform all the output to lowercase.